May 9, 2017

 #2 Value authentic, kid-generated work

-#3 Give freedom of choice & empower kids to make changes when things aren't working
+#3 Give freedom of choice & empower kids to make changes when

 #4 Preserve unstructured playtime